sveltek/attachments/src/attachments/prevent-scroll/README.md

 It should be applied to a container that covers the scrollable area you want to block.

-If the modal or overlay includes scrollable content inside, apply the action only to the backdrop or outer container to avoid interfering with internal scrolling.
+If the modal or overlay includes scrollable content inside, apply the `attachment` only to the backdrop or outer container to avoid interfering with internal scrolling.

 Keyboard-based scroll prevention (e.g. arrows, spacebar) is applied globally to the document while the `attachment` is active, and this behavior can be customized as needed or completely disabled.